HUMSI — Human Security Initiative

 Jan 23, 2026Fullerton, CA

-Mexican immigrant hospitalized with skull fractures after ICE arrest in St. Paul
+Mexican immigrant suffers eight skull fractures during ICE arrest in St. Paul; FBI investigating

 Jan 23, 2026St.
 Paul, MNMexico